bata24/gef/README.md

     - ![](images/ktask-seccomp.png)
 - `kmod`: displays each module address.
     - ![](images/kmod.png)
-    - It also displays each module symbols.
+    - It also displays the symbols of each module.
     - ![](images/kmod-syms.png)
-- `kload`: loads vmlinux without loaded address.
+- `kload`: loads `vmlinux` without loaded address.
-    - It is useful if you have a vmlinux with debuginfo at hand.
+    - It is useful if you have a `vmlinux` with debuginfo at hand.
 - `kmod-load`: loads the kernel module without loaded address.
     - It is useful if you have a kernel module with debuginfo at hand.
-- `kops`: displays each operations member.
+- `kops`: displays each operation's member.
     - ![](images/kops.png)
-- `kcdev`: displays each character device information.
+- `kcdev`: displays information for each character device.
     - ![](images/kcdev.png)
-- `kbdev`: displays each block device information.
+- `kbdev`: displays information for each block device.
     - If there are too many block devices, detection will not be successful.
     - This is because block devices are not managed in one place, so I use the list of `bdev_cache` obtained from the slub-dump results.
     - ![](images/kbdev.png)